QuantEcon/python_lecture_sandpit/source/rst/multi_hyper.rst

     test_multihyper = normaltest(sample)
     test_multihyper.pvalue

-As we can see, all the p-values are almost :math:`0` and the null hypothesis is soundly be rejected.
+As we can see, all the p-values are almost :math:`0` and the null hypothesis is soundly rejected.

 By contrast, the sample from normal distribution does not reject the null hypothesis.